-Prince Charles, the successor to the British throne, also has been an early and enthusiastic advocate for climate action; and, has recently become a strident promoter of climate alarmism.
+King Charles, also has been an early and enthusiastic advocate for climate action; and, has recently become a strident promoter of climate alarmism.
 Former US President Barack Obama is a more recent, but no less ardent, advocate.
 President Biden has proposed efforts far beyond those initiated by President Obama.